AbhilashKotha/CSCI5300_LanguageLearning_Abhilash/_posts/2023-03-31-MiniProject.md

 - There were not many challenges with the technical implementation but we faced challenges in collaboration due to different class schedules of the team members.
 We managed to get it done at the end though.

 - For the UI design, there were not many customization options available in Tkinter library.
 We did not find them at least.
 - In addition to these, I also faced issues in handling the input fields.
 For example, While accessing the text of the input field, I was getting braces { } around the text.
-I had to then use rstrip to exclude them Below is the code for the same.
+I had to then use rstrip to exclude them Below is the <a href="https://github.com/SLUSE-Spring2022/miniproject-se_python/blob/main/gui.py">code</a> for the same.

 ```python
     def edit_note(self):